deliriumgrim/Java-Piscine/README.md

 # Java-Piscine

-A 14-day long intensive course covering topics from Java Core (including, Reflection API, Collections, JDBC and Multi-Threading) to Spring.
+A 14-day long intensive course covering topics from Java Core (including, Collections, JDBC and Multi-Threading) to Spring.